Detect duplicates and near-duplicates in the database

 Our database already contains a field "sha1sum" for every image.
 Unfortunately that has never been filled with any data as far as I can tell.
 Populating that field would be a great first step.
 If we want to inform the user about duplicates would be a different question, but as long as we don't have any hashes we can't do that for sure.

-#2 Updated by Aurélien PIERRE 15 days ago
+#2 Updated by Aurélien PIERRE over 2 years ago

 Dropping this for future reference : http://www.hackerfactor.com/blog/index.php?/archives/529-Kind-of-Like-That.html